antw/polymer/README.md

 Contributing
 ------------

+A Bundler Gemfile is provided to simplify installing Flexo's dependencies.
+Running `bundle install` will install everything needed to contribute.
+Bundler is not used in the Flexo library itself.

 * Fork the project, taking care not to get any in your eyes.

 * Make your feature addition or bug fix.